lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

    - Note that, after having processed the EAD items, the SPO might actually need to store them throughout the whole EDHOC execution, e.g., in order to refer to them also when processing later EDHOC messages in the current EDHOC session.

-The SPO performs the following tasks on an incoming EDHOC message M.
+The SPO performs the following tasks on an incoming EDHOC message M:

-* The SPO fetches and/or validates the other peer's authentication credential CRED, based on a dedicated EAD item of M or on the ID_CRED field of M (for EDHOC message_2 or message_3).
+* The SPO fetches and/or validates the authentication credential CRED associated with the other peer, based on a dedicated EAD item of M or on the ID_CRED field of M (for EDHOC message_2 or message_3).

 * The SPO processes the EAD items conveyed in the EAD field of M.

-* The SPO stores the results of the performed operations, and makes such results available to the application.
+* The SPO stores the results of the performed operations and makes such results available to the application.

 * When the SPO has completed its side processing and transfers control back to EDHOC, the SPO provides EDHOC with the produced EAD items to include in the EAD field of the next outgoing EDHOC message.
 The production of such EAD items can be triggered, e.g., by: